-All employees, as well as non-employees in our workplace which whom the Company has a business, service or professional relationship, have a right to work in an environment free from the demoralizing effects of harassment or unwelcome offensive or improper conduct.
-Sexual harassment or harassment based on age, race, ethnic background, sexual orientation, gender identity, national origin or religious beliefs or any other protected status will simply not be tolerated at Johnson & Johnson or any Johnson & Johnson company.
+All employees, as well as non-employees in our workplace with whom the Company has a business, service or professional relationship, have a right to work in an environment free from the demoralizing effects of harassment or unwelcome offensive or improper conduct.
+Sexual harassment or harassment based on age, race, ethnic background, sexual orientation, gender identity, national origin or religious beliefs or any other protected status will simply not be tolerated within Johnson & Johnson.

 While it is not easy to provide a complete list of the types of improper behavior, prohibited conduct certainly includes: unwelcome sexual advances, requests for sexual favors, obscene gestures, displaying sexually graphic magazines, calendars, or posters, sending sexually explicit, racially offensive or derogatory e-mails or voice-mails, and other verbal or physical conduct of a sexual or offensive nature, such as uninvited touching of a sexual nature or sexually related comments.
 Harassment does not require intent to offend.
 Inappropriate conduct meant as a joke, a prank or even a compliment can lead or contribute to harassment.